tobast/pmevo-eval/README.md

+# Evaluator for PMEvo, based on PMEvo artifact

+Original README below.

+This fork is intended to offer an easy Python interface to evaluate [Palmed](https://palmed.corse.inria.fr) against PMEvo.
+All credit goes to the original authors — see below.

 # Artifact for "PMEvo: Portable Inference of Port Mappings for Out-of-Order Processors by Evolutionary Optimization"

 Also see the [project website](https://compilers.cs.uni-saarland.de/projects/portmap/) and the [paper](https://compilers.cs.uni-saarland.de/papers/ritter_pmevo_pldi20.pdf).